 Sometimes these issues would be in hand of developers while other times they could just be due to 3rd parties.
 As a product owner, unless things seem really to go out of hand, your best bet is to work patiently with the developer and make it work out.
 Just as with internal employees, give your outsourced team a chance to figure out an alternative solution.
 Things should be fine in most cases.

-While working with outsourced teams, challenges wouldn’t keep away from you and would surely be there to bother you.
+To summarize, while working with outsourced teams, challenges wouldn’t keep away from you and would surely be there to bother you.
 But you need to understand how to deal with different risks and problems and the ways to solve them.
 Managing a team from a different time zone becomes easy as you learn about different methods and ways to deal with them.
 By following processes you can easily decrease headaches and get the best out of your team.
+Happy Reading!

 Get the latest updates by sharing your email.